jantman/nodemeister/README.rst

 only to create an ENC that meets certain feature gaps lacking in (at the time of writing) other options, but also which is friendly to the non-Rubyists out there.

+**BE WARNED this is currently alpha code.
+Very alpha code.
+So long as this message is here, we make no guarantee that it will even run outside of a very specific configuration.
+At the very least, it has few to no tests, depends on a Python package that's only available as a pull request on GitHub, and has many unused code paths still in the code base.
+It needs quite a bit of work before we can consider it ready for production use outside of our own environment.
+It's being put out here in this early state both out of agreement with the original author, and because of some recent interest in the Puppet community around alternate ENCs.**

 Why?
 ----